Favourite-longshot bias

-In gambling and economics, the favourite-longshot bias is an observed phenomenon where on average, betters tend to overvalue "longshots" and relatively undervalue favourites.
+In gambling and economics, the favorite-longshot bias is an observed phenomenon where on average, betters tend to overvalue "longshots" and relatively undervalue favorites.
 That is, in a horse race where one horse is given odds of 2-to-1, and another 100-to-1, the true odds might for example be 1.5-to-1 and 300-to-1 respectively.
-Betting on the "longshot" is therefore a much worse proposition than betting on the favourite.
-In the long run, losing 5% by betting on the favourite, but losing 40% on longshots is not uncommon.
+Betting on the "longshot" is therefore a much worse proposition than betting on the favorite.
+In the long run, losing 5% by betting on the favorite, but losing 40% on longshots is not uncommon.

 The phenomenon was first discovered by Griffith.
 Various theories exist to explain why people willingly bet on such losing propositions, such as risk-loving behavior, risk-averse behavior or simply inaccurate estimation as presented by Sobel and Raines.

 Methods such as the goto_conversion, Power and Shin can be used to measure the bias by converting betting odds to true probabilities.